-Include the sponsoring institution or publisher, along with a comma, after the website title.
+After the website title, include the sponsoring institution or publisher followed by a comma.
 The sponsoring institution/publisher can usually be found at the bottom of the website, in the footer.
 If the name of the publisher is the same as the name as the website, do not include the publisher information in your citation.
-It is not recommended, in MLA format for a website, to include duplicate information.
+In MLA format, it is not recommended to include duplicate information for a website.

 End the citation with the URL.
-Remove http:// and https:// from the beginning of the citation.
+You can usually leave out http:// or https:// from URLs unless you want to hyperlink them.
+For DOIs, use http:// or https:// before the DOI: https://doi.org/xx.xxxx/xxx.xxxx.xxxx.
 End the entire citation with a period.

 Looking for an MLA formatter to create your website citations quickly and easily?
 Check out the BibMe MLA citation machine!
 Our MLA format website creates your citations in just a few clicks.

-The most basic entry for a journal consists of the author name(s), article title, journal name, volume number, issue number, year published, page numbers, name of website or database the article was found on, and URL or Direct Object Identifier (DOI).
+The most basic entry for a journal consists of the author name(s), article title, journal name, volume number, issue number, year published, page numbers, name of website or database where the article was found, and URL or Direct Object Identifier (DOI).

 Most online journal articles have two containers.
-The first being the journal that the article sits in, and the second being the website or database the journal is found on.
+The first is the journal that the article is in, and the second is the website or database the journal is in.

 Krispeth, Klein, and Stewart Jacobs.